arnodel/grpc-juju-client/README.md

 See `apis/` for supported apis.
 Also the gRPC server supports reflection, so it is discoverable (use e.g. https://github.com/fullstorydev/grpcui to play with it)

+## Example clients

+The `clients/` directory contains two sample programming acting as clients to the gRPC server.
+In order to use them `grpc-juju` should be running on the same machine.

+- `clients/go-client` contains a [Go client](./clients/go-client/main.go) that
+  can deploy or remove a deployment of postgresql and print the outcome.
+- `clients/python-client` contains a [Python
+  client](./clients/python-client/client.py) with the same functionality.
+It should be run via the `client.sh` script to get the import paths correct.